 There was an area to smoke shisha, we did and it was like a liquorice taste.

 You could ride a camel and have your photo taken and sandboard (like snowboarding).

 My husband went sandboarding and he came back to the ship with his pockets full of sand!

 There were ladies painting the henna tattoos.
-I was feeling adventurous and had one painted from my finger to up my arm, but then I had live with it for ten days and it made me realise I never want a tattoo!
+I was feeling adventurous and had one painted from my finger to up my arm, but then I had to live with it for ten days and it made me realise I never wanted a tattoo!

-The food was delicious, we started with a large starter of traditional Arabic food that included shawarma (chicken grilled with tomato and onions in flat bread), fatayer (dough filled with cheese and spinach) and falafel (fried chickpeas balls).
+The food was delicious.
+We started with a large starter of traditional Arabic food that included shawarma (chicken grilled with tomato and onions in a flatbread), fatayer (dough filled with cheese and spinach) and falafel (fried chickpea balls).

-The main course was a huge barbeque of lamb, chicken and vegetarian options with humus and salad.
+The main course was a huge barbeque of lamb, chicken and vegetarian options with hummus and salad.

 The bar was an open bar, that was all included in the tour ticket, you could have wine, beer or soft drinks.

 After the meal, we were entertained with a belly dancer performance.

 It was a magical night and I recommend this tour if you go to Dubai, as it is a unique experience.